There are no quota restrictions for O, P and R visas.

 P-4 visas: They are issued automatically to the accompanying relatives of any P visa workers.
 The accompanying relatives are permitted to remain in the U.S., but they cannot work.

-R-1 Visas: They are available to persons who has been a member of a legitimate religious denomination for a least two years and has a job in the U.S. to work for an affiliate of that same religious organization.
+R-1 Visas: They are available to persons who have been a member of a legitimate religious denomination for a least two years and have a job in the U.S. to work for an affiliate of that same religious organization.
 R-1 visas may be issued to both members of the clergy and lay religious workers.
 Accompanying relatives of R-1 visa holders can automatically get R-2 visas.
 This allows them to stay in the U.S., but not work.
 R visas are limited to a total of five years.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 To fulfill this, we aim to adhere as strictly as possible to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
 These guidelines explain how to make web content accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us ensure that the website is accessible to all people: blind people, people with motor impairments, visual impairment, cognitive disabilities, and more.